Frederick Mann: Early years

 Mann was born at Mount Gambier, South Australia.
 He was the son of Gilbert Hill Cheke Mann and Sophia Charlotte Mann (nee Wollaston).
 Mann’s maternal grandfather was John Ramsden Wollaston, a pioneering Anglican archdeacon in Western Australia.
 Mann’s younger brother was to become an icon of early Australian radio broadcasting.
 Mann began his education at Christ Church Grammar School in Mount Gambier.
 Later he transferred to the public education system when he transferred to Mount Gambier Public School.
 After leaving school, he studied privately at home.

 He left South Australia and moved to Melbourne in 1887 where he obtained work as a tally clerk.
 He then worked as a clerk in the Crown Law Department of the Victorian Government.
 Whilst working, he studied at the University of Melbourne and graduated with a Bachelor of Arts in 1894.
 In 1895 he won the Supreme Court prize at the University of Melbourne.
 He completed his Bachelor of Laws in 1896 and a Master of Laws in 1898.
 He was called to the Victorian Bar in 1896 but continued working for the State Government rather than practice in his own right.

 Military service

 He was commissioned as a lieutenant in the 4th Victorian Battalion of the Australian Imperial Regiment known as the “4th Vic.Imperial Bushmen “ He departed Melbourne on 1 May 1900 in the transport “Victorian’.
-He served in the Boer War for sixteen months until he was wounded at Hartbeesfontein on 16 February 1901.
+He served in the Second Boer War for sixteen months until he was wounded at Hartbeesfontein on 16 February 1901.
 He was awarded the Queen's South Africa Medal.
 On his return to Australia in November, he set up chambers in Melbourne as a barrister.
 As a barrister, he specialized in both common law and Equity cases, and became known for his “careful cross-examination technique”.

 On 8 April 1911 he married Adeline Mary Raleigh at All Saints Church of England in East St Kilda.
-They had five children from the marriage.
+They had five children from the marriage and the first was the orthoptist Diana Craig.